-Keep it on the smoker until the temperature reaches around 200-205 degrees.
+Keep it on the smoker until the brisket’s internal temperature reaches around 195-200 degrees.
+This could take 2-3 more hours, or even longer depending on the size of your brisket.

 This is not optional if you want a mouth-watering, juicy, tender brisket!

-After smoking your Texas style brisket at home all day long, you’ll want to give it a taste, but you’ll have to resist.
+After smoking your Texas-style brisket at home all day long, you’ll want to give it a taste right away, but you’ll have to resist.

-Let it rest at room temperature for about at least 30 minutes, but preferably around one-hour.
+Let it rest at room temperature while wrapped in foil for about at least 30 minutes, but preferably around one hour.